 The AIRS Project Instrument Suite also can measure, but does not report

-- HDO – deuterated water vapor (working to include in AIRS v7)
+- HDO – deuterated water vapor (available at GES-DISC)

 Many other trace gasses are detected by the AIRS Project Instrument Suite, but may be at low resolution or low sensitivity.